 We'll tell you when React Native isn't the right choice:

-- Deep platform API access: Apps that need extensive access to platform-specific APIs not yet bridged for React Native
+- Deep platform API access: Apps whose core is extensive platform-specific APIs not yet bridged for React Native

 - Very large existing native codebases: When migrating to React Native would cost more than the maintenance savings